 Right, well firstly i’m gonna expect a barrage of emails from people proclaiming to own this game… and many of you will own Outrun Europa, but not the first version which was created back in 1988/89.
 And this version was under the name of Outrun Europe and not Europa… It was also a rather different game.

 Outrun Europe was originally drawn up for US Gold, and the game was started by Neil Coxhead who had joined Probe software.
 These were written in a proposal to US Gold, who accepted it and allowed Probe to continue with their work on the project.
-GTW actually has the proposals sent to US Gold and will be bringing these here very soon.
+GTW actually has the proposals sent to US Gold, which you can download below.